 Aging in place planning can help you, your family and your community.
 Aging in place is a good solution for many people for a specific period of time in their life who are staying in the home of their choice for as long as they are able.

-Aging in place it isn’t the answer to every problem you will have as you age, nor will it guarantee that your family or community will not face difficulties in meeting your needs in the future.
+Aging in place it isn’t the answer to every problem you will have as you grow older, nor will it guarantee that you, your family or community will not face difficulties in meeting your needs in the future.

 Aging in place planning means action

 You’ve probably heard the saying, “We don’t plan to fail, we fail to plan.”
 Well, it’s especially true in the case of aging in place.

 Having a plan means you have prepared (and empowered) yourself, your household and your family to deal with the issues you are going to face as you age.